 Exfoliate.
 Exfoliate.
 Exfoliate.
 Did we mention you need to exfoliate?
 One of the main causes of problems related to dry skin is a build up of dead skin cells on the surface of your skin.
 Using a body scrub or loofah usually won't cut it, as you've probably got years of unknown buildup to remove (don't worry, most people do), but the right lotion combined with the right exfoliating cloth will, most of the time, do the trick.

-is an exfoliating cloth made specifically for the human body, including hard to clean places like your back, buttocks, arms and shoulders.
-This exfoliating washcloth features softer fibers and a special weave pattern for a smoothing microdermabrasion effect.
+is an exfoliating cloth explicitly made for the sloughing off dead skin, including hard to clean places like your back, buttocks, arms, and shoulders.
+This exfoliating washcloth features softer fibers and a unique weave pattern for a smoothing microdermabrasion effect.
 The best part?
 Due to the foam boosting loops, you won't need to use as much body wash or soap.

 Treating dry skin is best when done daily and with the help of lotions that include lactic acid and other natural oils free of parabens and toxins.
-Greenheart Labs' SKINBOSS Body Repair Lotion
+SKINBOSS Body Repair Lotion

 helps to gently exfoliate and relieve dryness associated with keratosis pilaris, diabetes, changes in the weather and harsh soaps or detergents.